 Goods and Services Tax (GST) is a broad-based tax of 10% on most goods, services and other items sold or consumed in Australia.
 Registration for GST is compulsory for companies who turn over more than $75,000 per annum.
 Once registered for GST, a company can charge GST on the products and services it provides and also claim back GST against expenses made for the business.

-Following company registration in Australia, a company public officer must be appointed.
+Following company registration, a company public officer must be appointed.
 A public officer is a company's representative to the ATO and is responsible for the company complying with the Tax Acts.
 The public officer must be an Australian resident and does not need to be a director of the company.
 Usually, our Clients appoint Healy Consultants as the public officer.

 If fully franked dividends (that is, dividends derived from profits on which Australian corporate tax has been paid) are paid by an Australian subsidiary to its foreign parent, no dividend withholding tax is payable.
 To the extent that dividends are unfranked, dividend withholding tax of 30 per cent (or as reduced under the relevant double tax treaty) is payable on the gross unfranked amount.